funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 URL is given we download and test the content of the given URL.
         -ua USER_AGENT, --user-agent USER_AGENT
-                                Set the user-agent to use and set everytime we interact with everything which is not our logs sharing system.
+                                Set the user-agent to use and set every time we interact with everything which is not our logs sharing system.
         -v, --version         Show the version of PyFunceble and exit.